Information Ingestion & Exchange

 ## Choosing the Right Path

 * Need it in the current reply?
-Use External Events (WebSocket).
+Use external events (WebSocket).

 * Need it to persist for future sessions?
-Update Additional Context.
+Update additional context.

 * Need the agent to query systems autonomously?
-Provide Agent Actions (tools).
+Provide agent actions (tools).

-## Consistency & Latency Notes
+## Consistency and Latency Notes

-* External events are turn-scoped and processed in-order on the WebSocket connection.
+* External events are turn-scoped and processed in order on the WebSocket connection.

 * Tool responses arrive within the same turn, but are bounded by your upstream latency.